synpon/optimization/README.md

-# A3C with simulated data for learning gradient descent
+# Learning Gradient Descent with Synthetic Objectives

+Research project to learn generalizable optimizers for neural networks from synthetic objective functions.